Quantum Sensing with Bright Two-Mode Squeezed Light in a Distributed Network of Gyroscopes: QUANTUM CRAMÉR-RAO BOUND

 \section{QUANTUM CRAMÉR-RAO BOUND}

-For every sensing problem, the ultimate precision in estimating the unknown parameter is upper bounded by the Quantum Cramér-Rao Bound (QCRB), calculated using the Quantum Fisher Information (QFI) obtained by maximizing overall possible measurements.
-According to this, the quantum-enhanced sensitivity limit for a parameter estimation problem is given by,
+For every sensing problem, the ultimate precision in estimating an unknown parameter is upper bounded by the Quantum Cramér-Rao Bound (QCRB), calculated using the Quantum Fisher Information (QFI) obtained by maximizing over all possible measurements.
+For the case of estimation of multiple parameters $\{\phi_1, \phi_2,...\phi_M\}$, the quantum-enhanced estimation error for an unbiased estimator $\boldsymbol{\phi}$ is lower bounded by the multiparameter Quantum Cramér-Rao Bound, defined by the inverse of the quantum Fisher information matrix (QFIM) \cite{helstrom}.
+Accordingly, the uncertainty in the estimation of a linear combination of multiple parameters, $\boldsymbol{\phi}=\sum_{i=1}^M w_i \phi_i$, is bounded as,

-where $F_\phi$ is the QFI of the system.
+where $F$ is the QFIM of the system and $w=\{w_1, w_2,...w_M\}$ is the weight coefficients.
 Therefore, any sensing task can be further improved up to its ultimate precision bound given by the QCRB using optimal probe states and measurement schemes.
+In our case of estimation of the average of $M$ unknown phase shifts, the weight coefficients are all equal to $w_i=M$ for $1\le i\le M$.
 In the following, we are determining the quantum Fisher information matrix of our distributed gyroscope configurations using both $M$-mode entangled states, as well as separate $M$ bTMSS states.
-Here also we make the assumption that the unknown phase shifts are small enough, such that $\sin{\phi} \approx \phi$ and a constant photon loss $(1-\eta)$ in every channel.